daattali/beautiful-jekyll/_drafts/2016-09-23-snapshot-consolidation-vsphere-5-vs-vsphere-6.md

 ## vSphere 6

-In the new version of vSphere, while the active snapshot is being merged into the base disk, the new writes are issued to both of them in parallel.
+In the new version of vSphere, the snapshot mecanism uses the mirror driver also used by storage vMotion.
+While the consolidation is ongoing, the new writes are issued to both the active disk and the base disk, then the acknowledgement is sent.
 Which means:
 - Theoretically no helper snapshots
-- Much shorter stun times (smaller delta)
+- Much shorter stun times
-- One pass instead of maximum of 10 iterations.
+- One pass instead of maximum of 10 iterations